 Some People Cannot Lose Enough Weight without Bariatric Surgical Intervention

 - Some people really struggle to lose weight

-- It can be especially difficult to change your BMI after becoming severely overweight, to the point of being classified as being obese or morbidly obese (which means having a BMI of over 29.9 or 30).
+- It can be especially difficult to change your BMI after becoming severely overweight, to the point of being classified as obese or morbidly obese.
+This means having a BMI of over 29.9 or 30.

-- Being obese makes it difficult to exercise and you’ll tend to feel lethargic or have sore joints (knees, hips, shoulders and elbows)
+- Being obese makes it difficult to exercise.
+You also tend to feel lethargic or have sore joints (knees, hips, shoulders and elbows)